saurontech/Advantech-VCOM-Linux-Driver/doc/secure_boot.md

 ```console
 foo@bar~:$ sudo modinfo advvcom
 ```
-If the driver is not signed, or not signed by your MOK, edit "/etc/dkms/framework.conf" and modify "mok_signing_key" and "mok_certificate" according to the path of your MOK.
+If the driver is not signed, or not signed by your MOK, edit "/etc/dkms/framework.conf" and modify options "mok_signing_key" and "mok_certificate" according to the path of your MOK.
-After works, one must rebuild the driver with the DKMS.
+Afterward, one must rebuild the driver with the DKMS.
 The easiest way is the operate the following instructions in our source code folder.
 ```console
 foo@bar~:$ sudo advman -o remove